Steps for Setting Up a Workshop

 - The workshop happens!

 The organizer is responsible for space, parking, photocopying, refreshments, registration, sound systems for larger groups, and other logistics.
+For a program two hours or more away from an existing Center or office, there will be an extra expense for travel.
 We’ll answer your questions every step of the way!

-If you would like to learn more about options and logistics in order to organize a workshop tailored for your own group’s needs, please email our Private Workshop Coordinator, Ellen Frankel or phone her at 1 (510) 682-6928.
+If you would like to learn more about options and logistics in order to organize a workshop tailored for your own group’s needs in California, please email our Private Workshop Coordinator, Ellen Frankel, or phone her at 1 (510) 682-6928.

 These are some of our most popular workshops.
 We can help you tailor a workshop to meet your needs.
 You can also click the links below to go straight to that workshop description.

-Adults learn how to use the Kidpower approach for helping their children learn and develop age-appropriate People Safety skills.
+Adults learn how to use the Kidpower Child Protection approach for keeping their kids safe and for helping their children learn and develop age-appropriate People Safety skills.
 Your class can focus on any age range, infancy to teen.
 Participants practice ways to foster the skills through upbeat, experiential practice without using fear as a motivator.

-Parent/Child Workshop – 2 hours – 20 children accompanied by parents (15 children recommended if the group includes children under six)
+Parent-Child Workshop for 5 to 10 year-olds – 2 hours – 20 children accompanied by parents (15 children recommended if the group includes children under six)

 Classroom/Afterschool Workshop – 1-6 hours – 35 students at a time (Service hours can be divided between classes at the same location)